-As deputy director of PHII, Daniela Salas O’Connell oversees operational functions and provides organizational strategic leadership for the Institute.
+As senior deputy director of PHII, Daniela Salas O’Connell oversees operational functions and provides organizational strategic leadership for the Institute.
 In this capacity, Daniela ensures that PHII’s work aligns with and supports its mission and vision.

 In strong collaboration with PHII’s executive director, Daniela co-directs ongoing strategic planning, development and implementation.
 This work includes building key business partnerships that ensure PHII’s long-term sustainability and overseeing funding, day-to-day operations and communications to ensure programmatic growth and stability.

 In her capacity of leading PHII’s ongoing business development, Daniela oversees solicitation of funding from foundation, corporate, and governmental donors.
 She serves as an internal expert for PHII on planning, grant management, programmatic budgeting, and technical and financial reporting.
 Daniela draws on her 15 years of experience in program and financial management, strategic implementation, and partnership development to successfully shepherd PHII’s global portfolio of public health projects each year.